GerindT/florianHiso/readme.md

 The frontend was build with `Daisy UI` and `Typescript` on top of `React`.
 It is deployed on netlify.

+The backend was build with `Nodejs` and `Postgres` using `DBeaver` as a maintenance and access tool.
+It is deployed on render.

+A SQL file and instructions are provided for the DB structure.

 ## Install

 Dependencies Nodejs 18.x.